Clozure/sample-profiler/README.md

 * Need global expand-all/collapse-all buttons.

-* Need a way to expand-all-children for any node.
+* Need an option to expand-all-children for any node.

 * There should be an option to automatically open a browser window with the output.
 In the IDE, might want to open a webview within the CCL app.